leylines/geodesy/README.md

     console.assert(mid.toString('dms') == '54° 21′ 44″ N, 004° 31′ 51″ W');
 </script>
 ```
+test

 ### Usage in Node.js

 The library can be loaded from [npm](https://www.npmjs.com/package/geodesy) to be used in a Node.js app
 (in Node.js v13.2.0+, or using the [esm](https://www.npmjs.com/package/esm) package in
 v8.0.0–v12.15.0<sup title="v12.16.0+ is not compatible with esm@3.2.25">*</sup>):

 ```shell